-Series 1 Debentures

-Currently there are approximately \$8.1 million aggregate principal amount of Series 1 Debentures issued and outstanding.
-The Series 1 Debentures are fully registered, issuable in denominations of \$1,000 principal amount and bear interest at a rate of 8% per annum, which is payable semi-annually in arrears on January 31 and July 31 in each year.
-The Series 1 Debentures mature on July 31, 2007.
-The Series 1 Debentures are convertible at the holder's option into fully paid and non-assessable trust units of the Fund at any time prior to the close of business on July 31, 2007 and the business day immediately prior to a date specified by the Fund for redemption of the Series 1 Debentures at a conversion price of \$16.00 per trust unit.
+The Series 1 8% Debentures matured on July 31, 2007.
+At that time, there were approximately \$8.1 million aggregate principal amount of Series 1 8% Debentures issued and outstanding.
+The Series 1 8% Debentures were fully registered, issuable in denominations of \$1,000 principal amount and bore interest at a rate of 8% per annum, which was payable semi-annually in arrears on January 31 and July 31 in each year.
+The Series 1 8% Debentures were convertible at the holder's option into fully paid and non-assessable trust units of the Fund at any time prior to the close of business on July 31, 2007 at a conversion price of \$16.00 per trust unit.